 History of The Stable Yard

-The Stable Yard is an artisan food hall which contains a chocolate café, restaurant, ice cream parlour, bakery, and pizzeria, all based around a network of old medieval City lanes and yards, which connect the main streets of the merchant’s quarter of the old City.
+The Stable Yard is an artisan food hall which contains a chocolate café, restaurant, ice cream parlour, bakery, pizzeria, sweet shop, deli, and mediterranean food store, which are all based around a network of old medieval City lanes and yards, connecting the main streets of the merchant’s quarter to the old City.
 Throughout the Stable Yard, you will find a history trail detailing the 1000-year story of these historic lanes.